ldipotetjob/mojitoverde/content/posts/2017-03-21-scalanutsheli.md

 val newList: List[Int] = Nil
 ```
 Checking if the list is empty:
 ```scala
 val emptyList = List() //val emptyList: List[Nothing] = List()
 emptyList == Nil //val res7: Boolean = true
 emptyList.isEmpty //val res8: Boolean = true
 ```

+In previous sections of code we have seen the simplest way to generate a list.
+As well as how to check if a list is empty.
+A Scala list is composed of 2 parts:
+* Block of Elements
+* Nil

 Adding element to an empty List:
 ```scala